RNAcentral/rnacentral-sequence-search-embed/README.md

 parameter                   | description                                                                       |
 ----------------------------|-----------------------------------------------------------------------------------|
 fixCss                      | fix the CSS.
 Use *"fixCss": "true"* if the button sizes are different             |
+linkColor                   | change the color of the links                                                     |
 h3Color                     | change the color of the `Similar sequences` and `Rfam classification` text        |
 h3Size                      | change the size of the `Similar sequences` and `Rfam classification` text         |
 exactMatchBackgroundColor   | change the background color of the "Exact match" area                             |
 similarSeqText              | change the `Similar sequences` text                                               | facetColor                  | change the color of the facet title                                               |
 facetSize                   | change the size of the facet title                                                |
-seqTitleColor               | used in results, it changes the color of the title                                |
 seqTitleSize                | used in results, it changes the size of the title                                 |
 seqInfoColor                | used in results, it changes the color of the text `number of nucleotides`         |
 seqInfoSize                 | used in results, it changes the size of the text `number of nucleotides`          |